Cloud-42/lambda-postgres-backup/README.md

 ## Backing up a Postgres database using Lambda.

-Repository to create a Docker image , then applied as a Lambda , which can be used to backup a Postgres database.
+Repository to create a Docker image , applied as a Lambda , which can be used to backup a Postgres database.
+Either on-demand or on a schedule.

 ### Steps to use:
 - npm init -y